Events in June - digi-joho What's New in Japan

 What do you want to do next after having done all the sightseeing in Japan?
 Where else do you want to go other than typical touristy spots?
 Now here is an idea, hiking!.

 Hiking in Japan allows you to not only enjoy the scenery in a natural setting but also discover unique Japanese culture created in history.

-The hydrangea or Ajisai flower in Asukayama-koen Park will be at its best around mid-June.
+Hydrangea in Asukayama-koen Park will be at its best around mid-June.